qmlbook/qmlbook/docs/qmlstart/qmlstart.rst

 .. note::

-    Personally you could even go a step further and use an item as a root element.
-This prevents users to change the color of our designed button, and provides us more control about the exported API.
+    Personally, you could even go a step further and use an item as a root element.
+This prevents users to change the color of our designed button and provides us with more control about the exported API.
 The target should be to export a minimal API.
 Practically this means we would need to replace the root ``Rectangle`` with an ``Item`` and make the rectangle a nested element in the root item.

     |